 - It is time to declare war on traditional course syllabus.
 It is rule-infested, punitive, controlling yet handed to students on first day of classes.
 (Mango Singham Death to the Syllabus! )

-- Collaborative teaching reinforces learning and is particularly important for young adolescents, whose developing brains are beginning to understand complex relationships.
+- Collaborative teaching approaches, such as mutual mentoring, reinforces learning and is particularly important for young adolescents, whose developing brains are beginning to understand complex relationships.
 Teens like it, parents like it.
 It’s just common sense.
-(Kirsten Stewart Are Two Teachers Better than One? )
+(Mentoring Across Differences to Benefit All)

 - State exit exams harm students who fail them and do not benefit students who pass them.
 Now what?
 (John Robert Warren)